arialpew/dufl/README.md

 ## Future Work

 - Ambigous package name is not supported, the CLI throw an error if something goes wrong with aliasing but scaffold don't care (we had to work more on how we handle aliasing) ?
-- No ESM output (Rollup ?
-Or don't care and wait ESM output support in Webpack) ?
-- The "nomodule" script tag ?
+- No ESM output ? "nomodule" script tag ?
-- Modern browsers only (should we support more version ?
-Check which transform are enabled) ?
+- Modern browsers only (should we support more version) ?
 - More help in CLI, documentation and clear error/debug mode ?
-- Avoid Emotion because Emotion doesn't support browserlist ?
-Go for CSS module ?
 - Internal "eslint" config ?
 - Update dependencies to latest version ?
 - Rebase things from `create-react-app` ?
-- Testing with virtual filesystem ?
 - New package type ?

 ## Updating To New Release